sporeprotocol/spore-docs/docs/dob0/protocol.md

 `description`: String type, description information for the Spore cluster.

-`dobs.ver`: Numeric type, representing the DOB protocol version number, which should always be 0 in DOB/0.
+`dob.ver`: Numeric type, representing the DOB protocol version number, which should always be 0 in DOB/0.

-`dobs.decoder.type`: String type, specifying the way to find a decoder:
+`dob.decoder.type`: String type, specifying the way to find a decoder:

-- `code_hash`: Find the cell whose CKB hash value of its data is `dobs.decoder.hash`.
+- `code_hash`: Find the cell whose CKB hash value of its data is `dob.decoder.hash`.
-- `type_id`: Find the cell whose `type_script.args` is `dobs.decoder.hash`.
+- `type_id`: Find the cell whose `type_script.args` is `dob.decoder.hash`.
 Cell's type script must be [Type ID](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#type-id).

-`dobs.decoder.hash`: Prefixed hexadecimal string type.
+`dob.decoder.hash`: Prefixed hexadecimal string type.
 See above.

-`dobs.pattern`: Any type, determined by the decoder.
+`dob.pattern`: Any type, determined by the decoder.

 Create a DOB/0 cluster via Spore SDK: